MachineLearningBCAM/How-To/Manual-Hipatia/hipatia.md

 Appendix 4: Use CVX in Python
 =============================

-_CVXPY_ module is already installed on Hipatia and can be loaded using any of the following modules -
+_CVXPY_ module is already installed on Hipatia and can be loaded using any of the following modules-

     SciPy-bundle/2019.10-foss-2019b-Python-3.7.4
     SciPy-bundle/2019.10-intel-2019b-Python-3.7.4